Colombia–Mexico relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Arbitration Treaty (1928); Air Transportation Agreement (1975); Agreement in Scientific and Technical Cooperation (1979); Agreement for Cultural and Educational Exchanges (1979); Free Trade Agreement (1994); Agreement of Cooperation in the Fight against Illicit Trafficking Narcotic Drugs and Psychotropic Substances (1997); Tourist Cooperation Agreement (1998); Agreement for the Exchange of Non-Judicialized Information (1998); Agreement for Mutual Recognition of Certificates of Studies, Titles and Academic Degrees of Higher Education (1998); Agreement of Cooperation on Legal Matters (1998); Agreement to Avoid Double Taxation and to Prevent Tax Evasion in Relation to Taxes on Income and on Equity (2009); Extradition Treaty (2011) and an Agreement to Prohibit and Prevent Theft and/or Theft, Introduction, Extraction and Illicit Trafficking of Cultural Property (2015).

 Transportation and Tourism

-In 2022, over 700,000 Colombian citizens visited Mexico for tourism, making them the third largest group of visitors to Mexico (after the United States and Canada).
-That same year, 389,000 Mexican citizens visited Colombia for tourism.
+In 2025, over 500,000 Colombian citizens visited Mexico for tourism, making them the third largest group of visitors to Mexico (after the United States and Canada).
+That same year, more than 300,000 Mexican citizens visited Colombia for tourism.

 There are direct flights between Colombia and Mexico with the following airlines: Aeroméxico, Avianca, Viva Aerobus, Volaris and Wingo.